 A data protection policy is an internal document that serves as the core of an organisation’s GDPR compliance practices.

 It explains the GDPR’s requirements to employees, and states the organisation’s commitment to compliance.

-The data protection policy doesn’t need to provide specific details on how the organisation will meet the Regulation’s data protection principles, as these will be covered in the organisation’s procedures.
+The data protection policy doesn’t need to provide specific details on how the organisation will meet the Regulation’s data protection principles.

 Instead, a policy only needs to outline how the GDPR relates to the organisation.
 Take data minimisation as an example.

-Whereas your procedures should state exactly how you will ensure this principle will be met (for example, you might require that any prospective data collection activities be accompanied by a document explaining why processing is necessary), your policy need only state that the organisation will address that principle.
+Whereas your procedures should state exactly how you will ensure this principle will be met, your policy need only state that the organisation will address that principle.

 Why do you need a GDPR data protection policy?

 Data protection policies serve three goals.
 First, they provide the groundwork from which an organisation can achieve GDPR compliance.